All Episodes

 We're going into mass production.

-But it becomes clear that they've got to wait until Bush is out of office because they fear Bush will actually respond, and they don't have their nukes yet, and we do.
+But it becomes clear that they've got to wait until Bush is out of office because they fear Bush will actually respond and they don't have their nukes yet and we do.

-So all this bluster is uh taking place for obvious reasons, but it's to buy time for them to continue to get speed with their nuclear program.
+So all this bluster is taking place for obvious reasons, but it's to buy time for them to continue to get speed with their nuclear program.

 At the first sight of a setback, they run away.